Strategic Tips To Start A Homestead Right Where You Are

 Be Flexible With What You Choose To Raise

 It’s important to remember that it’s okay to change your mind and experiment with different options.
-What works for one farm may not work for another, so it’s important to consider what is right for you and your land.
+What works for one farm may not work for another, so it’s important to consider what is right for you, your land, and your daily lifestyle goals.

 Making the decision to specialize in something can be difficult, and it’s important to recognize that just because something is hard doesn’t mean it’s not the right option for you.
 It just means you may have to work to get good at it.